InsanusMokrassar/ktgbotapi/TelegramBotAPI/README.md

 ## Compatibility

-This version compatible with [24th of April 2020 update of TelegramBotAPI (version 4.8)](https://core.telegram.org/bots/api#april-24-2020).
+This version compatible with [4th of June 2020 update of TelegramBotAPI (version 4.9)](https://core.telegram.org/bots/api#june-4-2020).
 There is only one exception of implemented functionality - Telegram Passport API, which was presented in [August 2018 update of TelegramBotAPI](https://core.telegram.org/bots/api-changelog#august-27-2018) update.
 It will be implemented as soon as possible.